cse-sim/cse/doc/src/records/top-members.md

 **repTestPfx=*string***

 Report test prefix.
 Appears at beginning of report lines that are expected to differ from prior runs.
-This is useful for âhidingâ lines from text comparison utilities in automated testing schemes.
+This is useful for "hiding" lines from text comparison utilities in automated testing schemes.
 Note: the value specified with command line -x takes precedence over this input.

   **Units**   **Legal Range**   **Default**   **Required**   **Variability**
   ----------- ----------------- ------------- -------------- -----------------